 When I reached out to Bleaux about this piece, my original plan was to write an article focusing on his work as Redux Daddy.
 Instead, as I listened to how he got to where he was, I realized that his own narrative is a prime example of why Redux Daddy is so important.
 So instead, here’s how Redux Daddy came to be.

 Who’s Serving Who?

 Although he didn’t yet know the term, Bleaux had his first encounter with harm reduction when he was 15 at a rave in Wisconsin.
-He’d already began experimenting with drugs and was rolling on MDMA that night.
+He’d already begun experimenting with drugs and was rolling on MDMA that night.
 An organization called DanceSafe was testing pills at the rave, and he remembers thinking it was cool that they were there.
 Then, the rave got busted.

 The police told everyone to sit on the floor, but this was an issue for the DanceSafe volunteer whose leg was in a cast.
 Bleaux remembers the officers shoving him to the floor.
 “Even though I was fucked up out of my mind, that really stuck with me,” he recalled.
 The person that was there to help others was exposed to violence from the police.

 Just two years later, Bleaux was kicked out of his house for being queer.
 He’d already survived physical and emotional abuse by his adopted father for his sexuality, as well.
 On his own, he started living in alleys and doing street-based sex work to survive.
-“At 17, 18, I ended up in jail for stealing shit a couple times,” he told me.
+“At 17, 18, I ended up in jail for stealing shit a couple of times,” he told me.
 By 21, Bleaux had a GED and two felonies.